tomalrussell/nismod_teaching_kit/docs/lecture_11/Lecture_11.2.md

----
-title: Mini-Lecture 11.2 - Calculating direct asset damage and interruptions to network flows
+# Mini-Lecture 11.2 - Calculating direct asset damage and interruptions to network flows
-keywords:
--   Direct damages
--   Indirect damages
--   Damage assessment for transport sector
-authors:
--   Olivia Becher
----

 This mini-lecture discusses the difference between direct and indirect consequences of infrastructure failure.
 The case of the transport sector is used to illustrate the differences between direct and indirect damage assessments for infrastructure.

-# Learning objectives
+Learning objectives

 - Conceptually understand the difference between direct and indirect infrastructure damages
 - Be able to calculate direct and indirect damages for the transport sector.

-# Introduction
+## Introduction

 Traditionally, infrastructure risk assessments conducted by engineers, insurers or government would only account for direct damages.
 However,